Caddickbrown/Excel-Macros/Excel/Formulas.md

 =FORMULA
 ## Variables/Considerations:
 - This contains any points that need explaining for the FORMULA to work.
 - Short-hand Dates should be explained in brackets afterwards as to their format.
-For instance 25th of January, 1995 can be written as 25/01/1995 (DMY), 1995/01/25 (YMD), 01/25/1995 (MDY).
+For instance 25th of January, 1995 can be written as 25/01/1995 (DD/MM/YYYY), 1995/01/25 (YYYY/MM/DD), 01/25/1995 (MM/DD/YYYY).
 As long as explained, the different formats can be used interchangeably.

 # Upper Case Month
 Code: 001
 ## Explanation:
 This formula will give the Month in Upper Case Format
 ## Example (Input = Output):
-25/01/1995 (DMY) = JAN
+25/01/1995 (DD/MM/YYYY) = JAN
 ## Formula:
 =UPPER(TEXT(A1,"MMM"))
 ## Variables/Considerations: